Quinten/geuze/data/pages/index.md

 What if you could have the ***speed*** of a static website AND the ***flexibility*** of a content management system?

 Well, you can have the cake and eat it!
-Or should we say have the bear and drink it...
+Or should we say have the beer and drink it...

 ## Getting started